davidjsanders/dsandersAzure.github.io/_posts/2017-10-04-welcome-to-jekyll.markdown

 ---
 A solution that I've become really enamoured with is [CircleCI](https://circleci.com/) which offers SaaS and on-premises tools for continuous integration.
 What I really like is a simple YAML configuration controls the build pipeline on every commit.

-**tl&dr : Use simple yaml configuration files with CircleCI.com to automatically prepare, pull, test, and deploy to Docker and Google App Engine.** (ps. the yaml file is [here](https://github.com/dsandersAzure/python_cowbull_server/blob/master/.circleci/config.yml))
+**tl&dr : Use simple yaml configuration files with CircleCI.com to automatically prepare, pull, test, and deploy to Docker and Google App Engine.**

+Quick notes:
+* The [yaml configuration file](https://github.com/dsandersAzure/python_cowbull_server/blob/master/.circleci/config.yml)is in my repository and publicly available.
+* The CircleCI build will **not** complete if the Google Cloud app is disabled (a state I often use to save money).
+* References and attributions are at the end of this post.

 #### Step 1, Spin up the environment